abhiram25/ruby_wheel_of_fortune/pseudo.md

    a.
 If there is more than 3 "_ ", then computer picks random letter or else Computer takes a guess at winning phrase
    	  i.
 When computer guesses the right phase
-   	  	  Add $1000 if computer has no money
+   	  	  Add $1000 if player has no money
           or else add the difference between player's money and computer's money + 100
    b.
 If the letter picked is correct